 Best Practice Online Assessments: Top 5 Tips

-Demand for best practice online assessments increased rapidly in 2020, as the education sector reacted to the impacts of the pandemic.
+Demand for best practice online assessments increased rapidly ever since the education sector had to react to the impacts of a global pandemic.

 - While Covid lock-downs and travel restrictions had a devastating impact on a wide range of industries, the education sector was hit particularly hard.